earthly/website/blog/_posts/2023-05-10-logging-in-python.md

  - Logging
  - Guide
  - Logs
-excerpt: "Learn the ins and outs of logging in Python with this comprehensive guide.
-Discover how to set up logging, customize log messages, rotate log files, and more.
-Plus, get best practices for effective logging in your Python applications."
+excerpt: Learn how to effectively use the Python logging module to track and analyze events in your application.
+This comprehensive guide covers everything from basic logging to advanced techniques like rotating log files and structured JSON logging.
 ---

 Logging is an essential part of software development, serving as a means to track and analyze events that occur within an application.
 By recording and storing these events, developers can gain valuable insight into the behavior of their code, identify, and diagnose issues, and optimize application performance.
 Effective logging is crucial for creating stable, reliable, and scalable applications.